LeDangThuong/LeDangThuong/README.md

      + Movie Theater: Web - Link
      + Manage Staff: Web - Link
 - 3 months back-end code simple Web:
+- I play **guitar** when I feel bored, this make me feel better after a hard-working time
+- I'm a best player in Volleyball and I'm a big fan of this sport.
+I award Silver Medal and Bronze Medal at University Competitive
+- I'm very insterested in taking photo.
+I often use my camera (Sony a6400 + tamron 17-70mm) to take photo when i have free time.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...